 The first was entitled: Blockchain Ethics Research: A Conceptual Model authored by Yong Tang; Jason Xiong; Rafael Becerril-Arreola; and Lakshmi Iyer.
 The research focused on Blockchain being widely adopted far beyond finance into numerous domains of society and promises unprecedented potential to disrupt organizations, businesses, industries, and economies.
 However, Blockchain is still in its infancy and its future is highly controversial, arousing phenomenal enthusiasm, high expectations, and even intense criticism.
 The possible impacts of Blockchain and its applications on the society could be fundamental and revolutionary, inevitably bringing unpredicted ethical challenges in the foreseeable future.
 Identifying the ethical challenges of Blockchain is urgent and critically needed to ensure that Blockchain is adopted ethically.
 However, discussions on the ethics of Blockchain are largely insufficient, which leaves a void of theoretical understanding so far.
 In this paper, we provide a systematic discussion on the ethics of Blockchain applications and map the main social challenges raised by its technology and applications.
 The paper starts with a review of the technological concepts and applications of Blockchain.
 Then, it overviews the current research on the ethics of technologies and general research on Blockchain to briefly introduce the authors’ approach.
 Afterwards, a conceptual model of Blockchain ethics research is developed.
 This research hopes to serve as an initial roadmap for the study of Blockchain ethics, and to raise timely awareness and stimulate further debate on the ethics of Blockchain in the IS community.

-The second is What Makes Us IT People?: Autistic Tendency and Intrinsic Interests in IT authored by Ronnie Jia and Heather H. Jia.
+The second is What Makes Us IT People?
+Autistic Tendency and Intrinsic Interests in IT authored by Ronnie Jia and Heather H. Jia.
 They ask: What makes us IT people?
 Why are certain individuals more intrinsically interested in IT than others?
 The existing IS literature offers few answers about origins of such interest as most research models treat it as an exogenous variable and focus almost exclusively on its consequences in user attitudes and behavior.
 Building on the autism research literature, this study aims to establish autistic tendency as an antecedent of one’s intrinsic interests in IT.
 Results of this research may have several implications.
 In addition to examining intrinsic interest in IT as a user trait and contributing to the adoption literature, this work also explores it as potentially a distinguishing characteristic of IT professionals, researchers and students, thus contributing to the perennial discussion of “Are IS people different?”

 Due to vacations and a number of committee members being unavailable during the annual conference, we are still in the midst of evaluating the two submitted papers for this year’s research grant process.
+It was a bit disappointing to only receive two applications, however, we are looking at ways to improve our distribution of the call for proposals next year and for coming years.

 4. Innovative programs which provide service to some part of your technical community